DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Methodology

 \subsubsection{Consistency Delving for Informative Candidate Nodes}

-The dual graph subnetwork framework, which is oriented respectively on edges and paths, allows for the complementary integration of information for the target graph nodes.
-Therefore, appropriate aggregation of this complementary information is crucial, as we need to select target graph nodes that are rich in complicated edge and path topological information.
+\RR{The dual graph subnetwork framework allows for the complementary integration of information for the target graph nodes, which are oriented on edges and paths, respectively.} Therefore, appropriate aggregation of this complementary information is crucial, as we need to select target graph nodes that are rich in complicated edge and path topological information.
 Typically, target nodes with high inconsistency across subnetworks should have high uncertainty and carry complicated semantics.
 In our \method{}, instead of simply using nodes with inconsistent predicted classes, we calculate the Euclidean distance between the logit scores $\mathbf{s}_{edge,j}=\beta_{edge}(\mathbf{z}_{edge,j})$ and $\mathbf{s}_{path,j}=\beta_{path}(\mathbf{z}_{path,j})$ with two classifiers on the target graph and identify the set of coarse candidate nodes whose Euclidean distance exceeds a customizable consistency threshold $\gamma$ as the coarse candidate set $\mathcal{T}$, as follows:

-Compared to using two identical subnetworks with different parameters to select nodes with inconsistent predictions, the dual graph subnetwork architecture allows us to obtain information about target graph nodes from two different views.
+\RR{Here, Euclidean distance between two branches can indicate the inconsistency of logic between two branches.
+Moreover, if two predictions from different subnetworks are inconsistent, the predictions are sensitive to the architectures, which indicates the uncertainty of the predictions with rich values to be labeled.} Compared to using two identical subnetworks with different parameters to select nodes with inconsistent predictions, the dual graph subnetwork architecture allows us to obtain information about target graph nodes from two different views.
 This complementary approach enables the capture of more comprehensive node information and identifies target graph nodes with richer information and inconsistent predictions.